brianary/scripts/docs/Export-OpenApiSchema.ps1.md

 # Export-OpenApiSchema.ps1

 ## SYNOPSIS
-Extracts the JSON schema from an OpenAPI definition.
+Extracts a JSON schema from an OpenAPI definition.

 ## SYNTAX